grafana/beyla/docs/tutorial/README.md

 ## Running an instrumentable service

 For testing the eBPF autoinstrument capabilities, you first need a service to instrument.
-For this quick start tutorial, we recommend instrumenting any Go service that uses any of the following libraries:
+For this quick start tutorial, we recommend instrumenting any HTTP, HTTPS or gRPC Go service that uses any of the following libraries:

 * Standard `net/http`